JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/insights-dashboards.md

-   Alternatively, you can just click the tile for a starter configuration.
+   Alternatively, you can just click the tile to quickly add a starter configuration for that dashboard.

    ![](../assets/insights-starters.png)

-   For more information about J1 standard Insights dashboards, [watch this video](https://try.jupiterone.com/blog/video-how-to-modify-out-of-the-box-dashboards).
+   For more information about J1 standard Insights dashboards, [watch this video](https://try.jupiterone.com/blog/video-how-to-modify-out-of-the-box-dashboards), and read more [here](./insights-dashboards-starters.md).

 ## Creating a Custom Insights Dashboard with Custom Charts